 The taxonomy was then applied to the next system in less than one day, and returned over 60,000 previously unidentified results, identifying multiple potential new cases requiring investigation.

-Overall, the project was completed within three months, and for under $35,000.00.
+Overall, the project was completed on time and under budget.
 It resulted in substantial and significant improvements in the ability to detect and stop perpetrators.

 Find out how Castlepoint can help your organisation with discovery.